litestar-org/litestar-fullstack/README.md

 #### start the server in production mode

 if `DEV_MODE` is false, the server will look for the static assets that are produced from the `npm run build` command.
-Please be sure to have run this before starting th server.
+Please be sure to have run this before starting the server.

 ```bash
 npm run build # generates static assets from vite and